WallGauge-GaugeApps/weatherFlowDataGetter/README.md

 }
 ```

 Missing Data Note:  If history data is missing the updateAllHistoryValues() method will still return accumulated values of the data that is present.
-In other words if your new Tempest weather station has only been reporting data for 3 months the precipYear will only show a total for 3 months of precipitation.
+In other words, if your new Tempest weather station has only been reporting data for 3 months the precipYear will only show a total for 3 months of precipitation.